cjpais/writing/serve/day/jan26_2021/index.md

 ### [[Young Futures]]

+After a lot of conversation the bigger problem that I am seeing is not necessarily a lack of access to computers.
+But really the problem is lack of computer science education in K-12 schools across the nation.
+Would love to quantify this.

 ## Etc

 Just so you know.
 A tag NEED NOT BE A FILE.
 That seems like a really silly thing to enforce.
 Somethimes it's just a piece of data goddamnit.

+### Interesting UCSD Courses

+CSE222A/B: Computer Communication Networks
+CSE 232/B/233: Databases
+CSE 250-254/256-258